jfmbrennan/Flickr-gallery/README.md

 Flickr-gallery
 ==============

+Created by John Brennan [@jfmbrennan](http://twitter.com/jfmbrennan)

-Provide a wrapper to Flickr API to search for images by tag or text
+Provides wrapper functions to Flickr's API to search for images by tag or text